-The Epilepsy Monitoring Unit (EMU) at Barnes-Jewish Hospital is a specialized area equipped with computer-based tools used to study a patient’s brain wave and seizure activity.
-Epilepsy monitoring is vital to the accurate diagnosis of uncontrolled seizures and in preparation for epilepsy surgery.
-Our eight-bed unit allows patients to be tested under the supervision of specialized technicians and nurses, creating a safe and controlled environment for each patient.
+Epilepsy monitoring is vital to the accurate diagnosis of uncontrolled seizures and treatment recommendations.
+Our 12-bed unit allows you to be tested under the supervision of specialized technicians and nurses in a safe and controlled environment.

 One of the largest epilepsy monitoring centers in the St. Louis region, the Barnes-Jewish EMU sees a high volume of patients — over 30 each month.
 Each patient typically stays about a week.

 Testing at Our Epilepsy Monitoring Unit